Window Modes

 Bento Box in 1.0 reads like a normal window manager.
 Everything you'd expect to do by dragging just works.

-Drag the handle between two tiles to resize the neighboring windows together.
+Drag the handle between two tiles, or grab a tiled window's thin outer border, to resize linked neighboring windows together.
 Affected panes render as lightweight glass previews during the drag so the layout stays smooth at any size.

 Drop-to-swap